-Activities undertaken by "Risk Management Division" since inception and recent approaches • Risk Management Division of MDB is currently arranging monthly/ as or when required meeting on various issues to determine strategies in consistency with risk management policy, which can measure, monitor, and maintain acceptable risk level of the Bank.
-Minutes of each meeting is submitted to Bangladesh Bank on monthly basis; • Besides, Risk Management Report and Comprehensive Risk Management Report (CRMR) have also been prepared on the basis of monthly and semi-annually respectively which addressing different areas of risk and their mitigating tools & techniques guided by the members of Risk Management Division; • In order to perform the risk management function smoothly, RMD had invited all the Operational Divisions vide letter to the Head of respective Divisions to form an internal committee along with defined duties of concerned officials.
+Activities undertaken by "Risk Management Division" since inception and recent approaches

+- Risk Management Division of MDB is currently arranging monthly/ as or when required meeting on various issues to determine strategies in consistency with risk management policy, which can measure, monitor, and maintain acceptable risk level of the Bank.
+Minutes of each meeting is submitted to Bangladesh Bank on monthly basis; - Besides, Risk Management Report and Comprehensive Risk Management Report (CRMR) have also been prepared on the basis of monthly and semi-annually respectively which addressing different areas of risk and their mitigating tools & techniques guided by the members of Risk Management Division; - In order to perform the risk management function smoothly, RMD had invited all the Operational Divisions vide letter to the Head of respective Divisions to form an internal committee along with defined duties of concerned officials.
 It is to be noted here that due to continuous and successful persuasion, all the Operational Divisions have formulated and established internal risk management committees.

+Stress Testing in MDB:

+Risk Management Division (RMD) of MDB has prepared a stress testing model in line with the Bangladesh Bank's guideline which initially focused on "Simple Sensitivity and Scenario Analysis" on the following five risk factors:

+- Interest rate;

-Stress Testing in MDB: Risk Management Division (RMD) of MDB has prepared a stress testing model in line with the Bangladesh Bank's guideline which initially focused on "Simple Sensitivity and Scenario Analysis" on the following five risk factors: • Interest rate; Forced sale value of collateral; Non-performing loans (NPLs); Share prices; and • Foreign exchange rate.
-The stress testing based on the financial performance of the Bank as on December 31, 2017 has also been completed which shows that the Bank has adequate capital to absorb minor, moderate and major level of shocks.
-However, in case of combined major shocks, some additional capital shall be required. v) Approach for The Banks operating in Bangladesh shall compute the capital calculating capital charge for requirements for operational risk under the Basic Indicator Approach (BIA).
-Under BIA, the capital charge for operational risk is a fixed operational risk. percentage, denoted by \cdot (alpha) of average positive annual gross income of the Bank over the past three years.
+- Forced sale value of collateral;

+- Non-performing loans (NPLs);

+- Share prices; and

+- Foreign exchange rate.

+The stress testing based on the financial performance of the Bank as on December 31, 2019 has also been completed which shows that the Bank has adequate capital to absorb minor, moderate and major level of shocks.
+However, in case of combined major shocks, some additional capital shall be required.

+v) Approach for calculating capital charge for operational risk.
+The Banks operating in Bangladesh shall compute the capital requirements for operational risk under the Basic Indicator Approach (BIA).
+Under BIA, the capital charge for operational risk is a fixed percentage, denoted by · (alpha) of average positive annual gross income of the Bank over the past three years.
 Figures for any year in which annual gross income is negative or zero, should be excluded from both the numerator and denominator when calculating the average.
-The capital charge may be expressed as follows: $K = [(GI 1 + GI2 + GI3) \alpha]/n$ Where- K = the capital charge under the Basic Indicator Approach GI = only positive annual gross income over the previous three years
+The capital charge may be expressed as follows:

+$K = [(GI 1 + GI2 + GI3) \alpha]/n$